SophistSolutions/Stroika/Documentation/Building Stroika.md

 Stroika is a C++ class library.
 The only fully supported build environment for Stroika is GNU Make.
 Once you have that setup, you can build through your favorite IDE.

 This build process is cross-platform.
 It supports cross-compiling, and builds on visual studio.net (windows), and Linux.
+Stroika also directly supports the IDEs Visual Studio.Net, and Visual Studio code.

 ---

 ## <a name="Quick-Start">Quick Start</a>

+If you have a POSIX build environment (else see below, docker environments or installing development tools):

 ```bash
 git clone https://github.com/SophistSolutions/Stroika.git Stroika-Dev